planetscale/docs/docs/concepts/read-only-regions.md

 ## Overview

-Replicate your production database across the globe by creating read-only regions in any available [AWS PlanetScale region](/docs/concepts/regions).
+Replicate your production database across the globe by creating read-only regions in any available [PlanetScale region](/docs/concepts/regions).

-{% callout %}
-Read-only replicas are not currently supported in [GCP regions](/docs/reference/gcp-regions).
-{% /callout %}

 This feature supports globally distributed applications by enabling your database to perform low latency reads in the regions closest to your applications and users.